DarkPayCoin/darkpay-core/CONTRIBUTING.md

 spread out over GitHub, mailing list and IRC discussions).
 The following language is used within pull-request comments:

-  - (t)ACK means "I have tested the code and I agree it should be merged", involving change-specific manual testing in addition to running the unit and functional tests, and in case it is not obvious how the manual testing was done, it should be described;
+  - ACK means "I have tested the code and I agree it should be merged";
   - NACK means "I disagree this should be merged", and must be accompanied by sound technical justification (or in certain cases of copyright/patent/licensing issues, legal justification).
 NACKs without accompanying reasoning may be